 Filing a Wrongful Death Claim

-In Missouri, there are rules in place with respect to who is eligible to file a wrongful death claim.
-The first person eligible is the surviving spouse, and if there is no living spouse, children can file a lawsuit.
-If there are no children alive, grandchildren can file a lawsuit.
-If there are no surviving closest relatives, a surviving sibling may be eligible to file a wrongful death lawsuit.
-The lawsuit may also be brought by an appointed personal representative if there are no representatives related to the victim.
-In the absence of a personal representative, the court may appoint a “plaintiff ad litem”.
+In Missouri, there are rules concerning who is eligible to file a wrongful death claim.
+The first person generally eligible is the surviving spouse.
+If there is no living spouse, a child, grandchild, or surviving sibling may be eligible to file a wrongful death lawsuit.
+An appointed personal representative may also bring the lawsuit if there are no representatives related to the victim.
+In the absence of a personal representative, the court may appoint a “plaintiff ad litem.”

 Types of Damages